robertialenti/Bike-Share/README.md

-# Analysis of the REV on Bike Usage in Montreal
+# Impact of the REV on Bike Share in Montreal

 This project aims to assess how the development of the Reseau Express Velo (REV) - a network of high-quality bike infrastructure in Montreal's central neighborhoods - impacted usage of the city's bikeshare program, Bixi.
 I employ a difference-in-differences research design, comparing outcomes for treated Bixi stations - those located nearby to the REV paths - to those located further away.
 Outcomes include average weekly ridership, average trip duration, average trip distance, as well as new member uptake.